mpratt/The-Simple-LifeStream/README.md

 - Github
     - Searchs for Create and Push events on a Repo.
     - Searchs for Create and Push events on a Gist.
+- Reddit
+    - Links submitted.
+    - Comments on links.
+    - You can also display your saved links.
+Look at Tests/TestSimpleLifestream.php to se how.
 - FacebookPages
     - Latest posts on a Page.
     - Remember that a Facebook Page is different than a profile Page.